cadereynoldson/NetHue/README.md

     var lights = await controller.GetLights();
     ```

-- Example getting all the lights of a room configured on your Hue bridge.]
+- Example getting all the lights of a room configured on your Hue bridge:
     ```csharp
     var config = new HueConfiguration("config.json");
     var lightController = new HueLightController(config);